TeamFAPS/PSVita-StorageMgr/README.md

 ## Usage
 NOTE: for using USB mass on h-encore, you have to boot PSTV, plug out USB mass, plug in USB mass then launch h-encore.

+IMPORTANT: IF YOU HAVE ISSUES WITH USB MOUNTING, I ADVICE INSTALLING ENSO (FW 3.60).

 NOTE: For mounting a device as ux0:, this device must have already been mounted as ux0: using VitaShell at least once to have necessary files on it.